Cold weather can be a killer. You can start by following these tips to keep your family warm and well in extremely cold weather:

 Keeping your home warm

-It’s a good idea to make a note of your free emergency numbers - in a power cut dial 105 or, for a gas emergency, dial 0800 111999.
+It’s also a good idea to make a note of your free emergency numbers - in a power cut dial 105 or, for a gas emergency, dial 0800 111999.
 Keep your eyes open – keep an eye on the weather forecast and any weather warnings.

 If you have a power cut or a gas emergency, check on your neighbours, especially if they are older or vulnerable.

 You can also be prepared by:

 • getting your appliances serviced by a Gas Safe registered engineer to prevent carbon monoxide poisoning

 Vulnerable households can get extra support by signing up to the priority services register.
 Contact your gas or electricity network to find out more.
 Visit the energy networks association website to find out who your network operator is.

 Ice and snow on pavements

 Icy pavements and roads can be very slippery.
 Take extra care if you go out and wear boots or shoes with good grip on the soles.
 The Met Office advises putting grit or cat litter on paths and driveways to lessen the risk of slipping.
 It adds that you should wait until the roads have been gritted if you're travelling by car.